Suppressing your appetite is actually quite easy, but does that mean you should do it?

 #2.
 Phentermine & Phendimetrazine

-Phentermine is a medication with pharmacology which is similar to amphetamines.
+Phentermine is a medication with pharmacology that is similar to amphetamines.

-The effects of combined energy production causes you to burn more calories while reducing your need to consume calories.
+The effects of combined energy production cause you to burn more calories while reducing your need to consume calories.

 The problem with phentermine is that it is a stimulant.